 - In the dark, drive/walk slowly.
 Take your time.
 Don’t fall over and hurt yourself.
 Scout locations thoroughly during daylight hours, look for hazards as well as potential sites of interest.

-- Think about how your will transport your equipment to the sites you intend to visit.
+- Think about how you will transport your equipment to the sites you intend to visit.
 Will a car get in?
 I’m using a backpack and a small wheelie suitcase, along with several small bags with shoulder straps.
-A tarp is also important for wet ground and sudden rain.
+An old towel or tarp is invaluable for wet ground and sudden rain.

 - On site, don’t leave your equipment scattered around.
 Keep it in the one place.
 It’s very easy to lose and forget things in the dark.